Temporal Reasoning on Implicit Events from Distant Supervision: Introduction

 \section{Introduction}

-Understanding the temporal relations between events in the narrative text is a crucial part of text understanding.
+Understanding temporal relations between events in narrative text is a crucial part of text understanding.
 When reading a story, a human can construct a latent timeline about events' start and end times, similar to the one shown in Fig.~\ref{fig:timeline-example} about an automobile accident.
-This timeline not only contains the placements of explicitly mentioned events (e.g., \emph{ride a bicycle}), but also accounts for implicit events (e.g., \textit{distracted}).
+This timeline not only contains the placements of explicitly mentioned events (e.g., \emph{ride a bicycle}), but also accounts for implicit events (e.g., Farrah was \textit{distracted} so she looked away).
 Such a latent timeline explains the dynamics between events; for example, the possible chain of events between \textit{ride} and \textit{recovered} in this context contains \textit{get hit} and \textit{injured}.
 The ability to construct such a timeline is essential for understanding the causal dynamics of a situation.
-NLP systems cannot truly understand situations and solve tasks such as scheduling, question-answering, and causal inference without being able to build such a timeline.
+Without it, NLP systems cannot truly understand situations and reliably solve tasks such as temporal question-answering, causal inference, and scheduling assistance.

-To better evaluate this ability, we introduce a new dataset called \datasetname{} (\emph{TempoRAl Closure InfErence}) that focuses on temporal relations on implicit events in short commonsense stories \cite{mostafazadeh2016corpus}.
-In addition to start times, our dataset contains high-quality annotations of end-time queries that test a system's understanding of the full temporal closure (i.e., both start and end time) of events.
-To avoid large-scale supervised training pitfalls, we follow \citet{zhou2019going} in minimizing the training set to a small number of samples, therefore making our dataset mainly an evaluation set.
-The final \datasetname{} dataset contains a total of 5.5k human-curated instances, provided in a (multi-premise) textual entailment (TE) format, as illustrated on the bottom of Fig~\ref{fig:timeline-example}.
+To better evaluate this ability, we introduce a new dataset called \datasetname{} (\emph{TempoRAl Closure InfErence}) that focuses on temporal relations on implicit events in short stories.
+Our dataset contains high-quality annotations of both start and end time queries that test a system’s understanding of the full temporal closure (i.e., both start and end time) of events.
+As a task that requires considerable commonsense knowledge, we follow \citet{zhou-etal-2020-temporal} in minimizing the size of the training set, therefore making \datasetname{} mainly an evaluation set.
+The final \datasetname{} dataset contains a total of 5.4k human-curated instances, provided in a (multi-premise) textual entailment (TE) format, as illustrated at the bottom of Fig~\ref{fig:timeline-example}.
+A Pre-trained language model such as T5-Large \cite{raffel2020exploring} fine-tuned on our new dataset achieves a modest binary prediction accuracy of $67.9$\%.\footnote{The same model achieves 77.4\% on MATRES \cite{NingWuRo18} with a similar amount of training instances.
+All \datasetname{} numbers reported in this section are from Table~\ref{tab:performance-iid-balanced}. } Consistent with other studies on temporal reasoning \cite{zhou-etal-2020-temporal}, these results reveal serious limitations in existing pre-trained language models.